bitgamma/gos/README.md

 * IRQ support
 * Configurable memory layout
 * OPL3-based sound support (Soundblaster, Adlib)
+* Soundblaster 16 DSP
 * AC'97 sound support (incomplete)
 * Bootable from USB drives, HDD
 * VBE2.0 mode detection/set mode (mode currently set by the bootloader)
 * 2d library compatibile with any card with a linear framebuffer
 * Animations
 * Support for 256-colors bitmaps (currently VGA palette is assumed)
-* Support for DRO music files
+* Support for DRO sound files
+* Support for PCM sound files
 * A few utility functions/data structures
 * Python scripts to bundle resource files (images, sounds) and make the image also bootable in emulators